OP-TEE/optee_os/documentation/optee_design.md

 normal return.
 CPU switches to use the temp stack before returning to normal world.

-## IRQ exit
+## Foreign interrupt exit
-IRQ exit occurs when OP-TEE receives an IRQ, which is always handled in normal world.
-IRQ exit is similar to RPC exit but it is `thread_irq_handler()` and `elx_irq()` (respectively for ARMv7-A/Aarch32 and for Aarch64) that saves the thread state instead.
+Foreign interrupt exit occurs when OP-TEE receives a foreign interrupt.
+For ARM GICv2 mode, foreign interrupt is sent as IRQ which is always handled in normal world.
+Foreign interrupt exit is similar to RPC exit but it is `thread_irq_handler()` and `elx_irq()` (respectively for ARMv7-A/Aarch32 and for Aarch64) that saves the thread state instead.
 The thread is resumed in the same way though.
+For ARM GICv3 mode, foreign interrupt is sent as FIQ which could be handled by either secure world (EL3 in AArch64) or normal world.
+This mode is not supported yet.

 *Notes for ARMv7/AArch32:*
 SP_IRQ is initialized to temp stack instead of a separate stack.
 Prior to